Tips for Keeping Your Property Free Of Rats and Mice

 2. Monitor and Maintain Your Property

-Constantly monitor your property for signs of rat infestations so you can pick up on these issues quickly and resolve the problem before rats and mice start nesting in your property.
+Constantly monitor your property for signs of rat exterminator Melbourne so you can pick up on these issues quickly and resolve the problem before rats and mice start nesting in your property.

 3. Block Entry Points